 Per California Government Code section 65583.2(c)(3) all developable land zoned at 20 dwelling units per acre (or greater) is assumed to be available to accommodate outstanding RHNA allocations for very-low and low-income housing development.
 Napa Pipe is zoned to allow 304 multifamily units at a minimum of 20 dwelling units per acre, consistent with Government Code section 65583.2(c)(3).
-Two-hundred and two units may be built by right.
-An additional 396 to 641 units at Napa Pipe may be, but are not required to be, built at 20 dwelling units per acre.
+Two-hundred two units may be built by right.
 Even the lower by-right figure is more than sufficient to accommodate the County's RHNA for 50 very low- and 31 low-income units.
 Even though at these lower numbers are more than sufficient to accommodate the County's very low- and low-income RHNA numbers, the County is including additional sites to provide reserve capacity for additional lower-income housing development.